- I have a question, feature request, or bug to report. Who do I contact?

 What does the Pro subscription get me?

-Currently with a Pro subscription you get the following: all ads removed, routing, heart rate and power zones training and statistics, track heart rate with Apple Watch, support for Bluetooth power meters, calorie calculations, and the ability to swipe between unlimited data screens during an activity.
+Currently with a Pro subscription you get the following: all ads removed, routing, heart rate and power zones training and statistics, track heart rate with Apple Watch, support for Garmin Varia RTL515 and RVR315 radar sensors, support for Bluetooth power meters, calorie estimates, and the ability to swipe between unlimited data screens during an activity.

 Is there a Cadence account I need to sign up for?